Lifting tropical intersections: Introduction

 \begin{rem2} In addition to their intrinsic appeal, our results are motivated by the possibility of applications to proving correspondence theorems such as the one proved by Mikhalkin for plane curves \cite{Mikhalkin05}.
 Mikhalkin considers curves of fixed degree and genus subject to constraints of passing through specified points.
 He shows, roughly speaking, that a tropical plane curve that moves in a family of the expected dimension passing through specified points lifts to a predictable number of algebraic curves passing through prescribed algebraic points.
-Here, we consider points subject to the constraints of lying inside subvarieties $X$ and $X'$ and prove the analogous correspondence---if a tropical point moves in a family of the expected dimension inside $\Trop(X) \cap \Trop(X')$ then it lifts to a predictable number of points in $X \cap X'$.
+Here, we consider points subject to the constraints of lying inside closed subvarieties $X$ and $X'$ and prove the analogous correspondence---if a tropical point moves in a family of the expected dimension inside $\Trop(X) \cap \Trop(X')$ then it lifts to a predictable number of points in $X \cap X'$.
 One hopes that Mikhalkin's correspondence theorem will eventually be reproved and generalized using Theorem~\ref{main} on suitable tropicalizations of moduli spaces of curves.
 Similarly, one hopes that Schubert problems can be answered tropically using Theorem~\ref{main} on suitable tropicalizations of Grassmannians and flag varieties.
 The potential for such applications underlines the importance of having the flexibility to work with intersections inside ambient subvarieties of the torus. \end{rem2}

 \textbf{Acknowledgments.} We thank B.~Conrad, D.~Eisenbud, W.~Heinzer, D.~Rydh, and B.~Ulrich for helpful conversations, and are most grateful to J.~Rau and M.~Rojas for insightful comments on an earlier draft of this work.
+We also thank the referee for a careful reading.

 The first author was partially supported by a fellowship from the National Science Foundation.
 The second author was partially supported by the Clay Mathematics Institute and NSF DMS grant 1068689.
 Part of this research was carried out during the special semesters on Algebraic Geometry and Tropical Geometry at MSRI, in Spring and Fall 2009.